diajowe/kicad-coil-creator/README.md

 ### Official Installation

-The _KiCad Coil Generator_ is inclided with the official "Plugin and Content Manager" from KiCad version 7 or newer.
+The _KiCad Coil Generator_ is included with the official "Plugin and Content Manager" from KiCad version 7 or newer.

 ### Manual Installation

-Download the [latest release ZIP file](releases).
+Download the [latest release ZIP file](https://github.com/DIaLOGIKa-GmbH/kicad-coil-creator/releases).
 Open the "Plugin and Content Manager" from the KiCads main window and install the ZIP file via "Install from File".

 ### Development Setup